strayr/voron-afterburner-ender3/README.md

 This is my [original](https://github.com/strayr/voron-afterburner-ender3/tree/main/OriginalMount) version, centered on the carriage plate, it's more stable but if you use a probe it can't reach as much of the bed.
 It works well but I prefer the right hand mount.
 It may require custom firmware.

 <img src="DOCS/IMAGES/cad-model.png" alt="Cad Model of carriage" width="466"/>

+### AB-BN toolhead

+My first attempt at reusing my creality hotend

+### Strealthburner toolhead

+UMy second attempt at reuse of a creality hotend.
+The stock ptfe lined is not really recommended, but if you have an all metal heatbreak it can work quite well.
+The E3D Cyclops heatbreak is cheap and fits.
+I use a Slice Copperhead heatbreak and continue to adapt toolheads for it becasue sunk cost.
+Just get a v6/revo/dragon/whatever voron supports if you haven't already spent money here.

+I strongly recommend longer stainless steel screws on the heather block and a V6/reprap style nozzle here, they have a longer thread and stick out less from the heater block, and unscrewing the heat break a little to accommodate these can move the heater block further away form the printed parts of the toolhead.

 ## Printing